 This bully stick holder is made from a proprietary, non-toxic TPE material called Orbee Tuff that can withstand even the toughest chewers.
 Plus, it doubles as an extra bouncy ball that’s great for fetch or floating toys for water lovers.

 Another great option is the Benebone Pawplexer!
 While your pet can enjoy the Benebone Pawplexer as a stand-alone chew toy, it also makes for an excellent bully stick holder.
 Made with remarkably strong nylon material and 100% natural bacon, your dog will love the tantalizing flavours while enjoying a little mental stimulation and entertainment.

 Keep in mind, while this bully stick holder might taste like an edible treat, it’s not!
 We recommend supervising your doggo to ensure he’s practicing safe chewing habits.

 3. West Paw Design Qwizl Toy

-West Paw Design’s Quizl treat toy is another one of our favourites when it comes to choosing a durable and engaging bully stick holder.
+West Paw Design’s Quizl treat toy is another one of our favorites when it comes to choosing a durable and engaging bully stick holder.
 This Qwizl treat toy is made from Zogoflex, which is a 100% recyclable material that is 100% Guaranteed Tough – in other words, if your dog destroys this holder, the company will replace it with a new one!

-It’s designed with a slit in the center of the bone that’s easy for you to add a bully stick or other chew inside, but difficult for your dog to get it out.
+It’s designed with a slit in the center of the bully bone that’s easy for you to add a bully stick or other chew inside, but difficult for your dog to get it out.
 The Qwizl treat toy is great for hours of engagement and happy chewing.
 Plus, it has a nice bounce that's perfect for fetch fanatics and it floats, so it’s great for water fun!